bradchristie/taminations-flutter/assets/c3a/split_phantom_columns_lines_waves_concept.md

-# Split Phantom Columns / Lines / Waves <anything>
+# Split Phantom Columns / Lines / Waves \<anything>
 **CONCEPT**

-From a 4x4 Matrix, visualized as 4 adjacent Columns/Lines/Waves: Split the 4x4 Matrix into two pairs of adjacent Columns/Lines/Waves and work in the resulting 2x4 Matrix on each side.
+From a 4x4 Matrix, visualized as 4 adjacent
+Columns / Lines / Waves: Split the 4x4 Matrix into two pairs of adjacent Columns / Lines / Waves and work in the resulting 2x4 Matrix on each side.

 >